mabdinur/starterprojectspring/README_FULL.md

 @TraceClass fields:
 - String: name
 - Boolean: includeMethodName (logs method signature)
-- Boolean: includePrivateMethods

 ### Create @TraceRestControllers

-This annotation adds wraps all RestControllers in a span using HandlerInterceptors.
-An example of initializing HandlerInterceptors can be seen [here](foodfinder/src/main/java/starterproject/FirstService/telemetry/InterceptorConfig.java).

-This annotation will contain the @ConfigTracer functionality.
+This annotation also contains the @ConfigTracer functionality.
+This annotation wraps all RestControllers in a span using HandlerInterceptors.
+It also creates new span for every request and sets name to HTTPMethod + url.
+If the field logMethodCall is set to true the event named `controllerName + methodName`, is added to the span.

 Example Usage: